Managing Females – Prenatal Care for Dogs

 It is easy to see how prenatal care of moms will yield benefits.
 Timely labor, vigorously nursing babies, colostrum antibodies, neonate hydration and nutrition are all part of prenatal management.

-Changing to kitten food can be a challenge for the queen who will get addicted to a certain diet and not want to change.
+Changing to kitten food can be a challenge for the queen who is addicted to a certain diet and does not want to change.
 Older queens that have never had a diet changed since being an adult should be monitored closely.
-Starting the queen with a diet of a 50/50 mix of their current food and kitten food for a week; then moving to the new diet has helped avoid issues.
+Starting the queen with a 50/50 mix of her current food and kitten food for a week, and then moving to the new diet has helped avoid issues.

 products to encourage intake or feeding canned food to get moms back to the food before the lights go out for the evening is a big help.

-Moms with low iron are quick to tire during labor and their babies will be born anemic and will stay anemic until 6 weeks.
-Puppies and kittens are born with all the Red Blood cells they will have up to 6 weeks of age when their bone marrow begins to replace them.
-Low calories are often blamed for tired moms and unhealthy babies but a lack of Red Blood cells needs to be considered if you are not supplementing mom with iron.
+Moms with low iron are quick to tire during labor, and their babies will be born anemic and stay anemic until 6 weeks.
+Puppies and kittens are born with all the red blood cells they will have until 6 weeks of age, when their bone marrow begins to replace them.
+Low calories are often blamed on tired moms and unhealthy babies, but a lack of red blood cells needs to be considered if you are not supplementing mom with iron.

-We want moms giving birth in a timely manner.
+The goal is simple: We want moms giving birth in a timely manner.
 We want babies born fighting to live rather than the owner fighting to keep them alive, and we want no loss to malnutrition.
-Neonates that die after 48 hours likely succumb to starvation rather than infection.
-(Dr. Pendergast) One can see why getting mom to milk early is very important for neonate nutrition and preventing dehydration.
-In addition, moms that do not milk well early on have less colostrum antibody protection that is transferred to babies.
+Neonates that die after 48 hours likely succumb to starvation rather than infection (Dr. Pendergast).
+One can see why getting mom to milk early is very important for neonate nutrition and preventing dehydration.
+In addition, moms that do not milk well early on transfer less colostrum antibody protection to babies.
 Less colostrum protection results in neonate loss.

 is often used to ease the cramping during labor.
-Raspberry leaf extract won’t change uterine contraction but it will help ease the ligament cramping that happens early in labor and between contractions.
+Raspberry leaf extract won’t change uterine contraction, but it will help ease the ligament cramping that happens early in labor and between contractions.
 Mom needs daily supplementing three weeks before whelping to get maximum effect.
-When a mom is not tired during birth it makes labor easier and improves mothering after birth.
+When a mom is not tired during birth, it makes labor easier and improves mothering after birth.
 Exceptional mothering the first few days saves marginal babies that would otherwise pass away.

 Oxy products are the first prenatal vitamins for dogs and cats.
-The supplemental iron, along with folic acid and other prenatal vitamins and minerals discussed make up the Oxy products.
+The supplemental iron, along with folic acid, and other needed prenatal vitamins and minerals make up the Oxy products.